ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 Make a note of the `endpointServiceId`.
 You'll use it in the next step.

-## Create private endpoint
+## Create a Private Endpoint in Azure {#create-private-endpoint-in-azure}

-In this section, we're going to create a service endpoint in Azure Cloud.
+In this section, we're going to create a Private Endpoint in Azure.
+You can use either the Azure Portal or Terraform.

-### Adding a Private Endpoint

-First up, we're going to create a Private Link connection.
+### Using Azure Portal to create a Private Endpoint in Azurue

-#### Using Azure portal

-In Azure portal, open **Private Link Center->Private Endpoints**.
+In the Azure Portal, open **Private Link Center → Private Endpoints**.

 ![Open Azure Private Center](@site/docs/en/cloud/security/images/azure-private-link-center.png)